gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy smiled,
 hoping she looked more confident than she felt.
-"Well, the first step is for you to pick a fight."
+"Well, the first step is for you to start a fight."

 Afterward,
 Noxy would herself that she didn't pick Rash because she was mad at him